AntonSol919/linkspace/index.md

 </div>

 We'll call "image/BrokenMachine.jpg" a **path** pointing to [image data].
-One or more of these entries, a path + data, in a (sorted) hierachical set together we'll call a **tree**.
-We just saw what happens when we merge trees.
+The hierarchical (sorted) set of path + data we'll call a **tree**.
-The internet as we know it is built on them.

-There are millions of hosts (i.e. servers) that serve such a tree, receive new entries, and do some processing.
+There are millions of hosts (i.e. servers) that conceptually serve such a tree, merge new entries, and do some processing.

 This is more true than might be aparent.
 It's not just HTTP.
-For example, an SQL database is a special case of a tree.
-It is built on top of multiple sorted lists under table names.
+For example, an SQL database stores its data in a tree.
-Essentially their rows are "/table_name/primary_key = value", and a SQL query can address multiple entries.
+Essentially their rows are "/table_name/primary_key = value".
+The SQL query can address and relate multiple entries.

-The point is not to compare linkspace to HTTP or to replace SQL.
-I bring them up as an argument for the effectiveness of organizing data in a (sorted) tree.
+Trees are our best tools for organizing data.
+Both human and machine readable.

 Exchanging data can be thought of as combining **your tree** with **another tree**.
 We've dubbed words to describe specific cases such as:
 '__creating posts__', '__uploading image__', '__upvote/like a post__', '__stream a video __', etc.
-Fundamentally they can be viewed as merging trees, with a frontend application providing a pretty interface.
+Fundamentally its a frontend application providing an interface to merge trees.

 The majority of the internet that people interact with today follows a single host design.
-A design where you make a request to get the only 'real' copy of the tree.
+A design where you request to get the only 'real' copy of the tree.
-For all its simplicity, this design has downsides.
+This is simple, but has downsides.
-It becomes a single point of failure, links can become invalid, everybody has to re-invent authentication, every application has to re-invent dealing with IO errors, etc. Additionally, there are profound [consequences](#reason2) for the dynamic between host and user.
+It becomes a single point of failure, links become invalid, every new app requires developers and users to build and manage accounts and connections, IO errors become the problem for the app instead of the people connected.
+There are also profound [consequences](#reason2) for the dynamic between host and user.

-In linkspace there is no single 'real' copy, and thus no de facto administrator.
+In linkspace there is no 'real' copy.
-Any number of participants can host (part of) a tree.
+Anyone can read, write, and host (part of) a tree.

-That does mean there is no way to uniquely identify an entry with only a path.
+This does mean we must deal with two entries using the same path.
-Two computers far apart can write to the same location at the same time.
+Two computers far apart could write to the same location at the same time.
 No one would know until their trees get merged.

 In linkspace we allow more than one entry to have the same path.